-When Sir Robert Menzies’s black Bentley pulled up in front of Government House on the afternoon of 20 January 1966 the assembled journalists knew exactly what to expect.
-After months of intense speculation and years of rumours, Menzies had released a short statement that morning announcing his retirement as prime minister.
-Sixteen years after he had taken office in December 1949 – years of rapid population growth, an expanding economy and an unemployment rate consistently below 2 per cent – he became the first Australian PM to leave office at a time of his own choosing.
+When Sir Robert Menzies’s black Bentley pulled up in front of Government House on the afternoon of 20 January 1966, an era was about to end.
+That morning, Menzies had released a short statement announcing his retirement as prime minister.
+Sixteen years after taking office in December 1949 – years of rapid population growth, an expanding economy and an unemployment rate consistently below 2 per cent – he became the first Australian PM to leave office at a time of his own choosing.

 It wasn’t the first time Menzies had made that drive across Canberra.
 In 1941, at the end of his first (and much shorter) prime ministership, he drove to Yarralumla to tell another governor-general, Lord Gowrie, that he no longer had the support of his own party room.
 It was only a temporary setback: having been rejected as too abrasive and high-handed by his colleagues in the disintegrating United Australia Party, he set about merging no fewer than fourteen non-Labor organisations into a new political force.
 His trajectory wasn’t always smooth – the non-Labor vote barely rose at the 1946 election – but in 1949 the new Liberal–Country Party Coalition took office and the Menzies era, as it would eventually be known, had begun.